 NMI is self-paced.

-NMI students work at an individual pace while maintaining responsibility for meeting minimum progress requirements, faster or slower according to their unique situation and goals.
-Unlike traditional semester-based programs in session for 36 weeks each year, NMI provides opportunity for year-round academic and preceptor/student activity.
-A student who is engaged in learning for 25 hours per week could finish program requirements in 152 weeks; a student engaged in learning for 40 hours each week could finish program requirements in 95 weeks.
-Minimum time frames for clinical education must span at least two years: a student who has prior learning and familiarity with the science of midwifery, or who has experience with support services at birth, enters the program with added benefit and ability to further reduce the time required for program completion.
+NMI students work at their own pace, while taking responsibility for meeting minimum progress requirements.
+Unlike traditional semester-based programs in session for 36 weeks each year, NMI provides the opportunity for year-round academic and clinical activity.
+A student who is engaged in learning for 25 hours per week could finish program requirements in approximately three years; a student engaged in learning for 40 hours each week could finish program requirements in approximately two years.
+Note that clinical training must span at least two years, but students with prior birth experience may qualify for advanced placement, with the two year requirement adjusted accordingly.
+Students with prior learning and familiarity with the art and science of midwifery tend to progress more rapidly in academic study, and although a minimum of two modules must be submitted per quarter, there is no maximum submission within this time frame.

 NMI’s curriculum is comprehensive and well-rounded.